 Babies are naturally curious little beings and one way that they learn is by imitation.
 Ever seen them trying to do the things you always do?
-Copy the way you plug in the electric pressing iron and switch on the socket and try to iron your blouse for you.
-Try to pull open the refrigerator door and take out the pack of milk to prepare breakfast just the way you do it.
+They copy the way you plug in the electric pressing iron and switch on the socket and try to iron your blouse for you.
+They try to pull open the refrigerator door and take out the pack of milk to prepare breakfast, just the way you do it.

-With the appropriate safety fittings and barriers, you can have your baby in any part of the house.
-You will rest assured that he will come to no harm.
+You can ensure your baby’s safety at home by installing the appropriate safety fittings and barriers.
+With these, you can have your baby in any part of the house; you will rest assured that he will come to no harm.

-You can have barriers or gates installed in your home to condone off hazardous areas away from your baby’s reach once he begins to crawl and walk.
+You can have barriers or gates installed in your home to cordon off hazardous areas away from your baby’s reach once he begins to crawl and walk.

-The kitchen or bathroom door can be locked but places like the fireplace, electric outlets, large passageways, top of staircases etc. need to be barricaded with gates or barriers to prevent baby from coming to harm.
+The kitchen or bathroom door can be locked but places like the fireplace, electric outlets, large passageways, top of staircases and other such places need to be barricaded with gates or barriers to prevent your baby from coming to harm.

-You may ask, which safety device is better to have installed; Gates or Barriers?
+Which safety device is better to have installed: Gates or Barriers?

-A barrier is basically a fixed, immovable device.
-You will probably need to step over it to gain access to the areas of your house that you are protecting your child from.
+It is better to install gates because they are very convenient.
+They swing open and close.
+Barriers, on the other hand, are fixed, immovable safety devices.
+You need to step over them to gain access to the areas of your house that you are protecting your child from.

-For you, is this essential baby furniture or not?
+For you, is this an essential baby furniture or not?

-Assuming your baby has hit another milestone-he is ready to transition to sleeping in a real big-kid bed.
+When your baby hits another milestone, he is ready to transition into sleeping in a real big-kid bed.
 However, the concern with this is that he can roll off the bed while tossing and turning in his sleep.

 This is where bed rails come to the rescue.

-Just as with potty training, changing to a new school, welcoming a new brother or sister etc. When it comes to moving to the big bed, you should talk to your baby and gradually bring him to sleeping in his new bed with its bed rails.
+Just as with potty training, you should talk to your baby and gradually bring him to sleep in his new bed with its bed rails.

 In order to make the change less dramatic, you could convert your baby’s crib into a toddler bed by removing the front panel.

-You should also involve your toddler in picking their new bedsheets and stuffed toys.
+You should also involve your toddler in picking his new bed sheets and stuffed toys.

 Your patience meter would need to go up a notch higher as you walk him back to his room every time or look for creative ways to help him cope.

-Set up the bed rails properly ensuring that there is no gap in the rails.
-Your baby won’t get trapped in between the rails.
+- Set up the bed rails properly, ensuring that there is no gap in the rails.
+This will ensure your baby doesn’t get trapped in between the rails.

-Look out for strong bed rails that will support the weight of your baby if he rolls and rests against it.
+- Look out for strong bed rails that will support the weight of your baby if he rolls and rests against them.